grocy/docs/tutorials/setup.md

 ### Existing web server

 If you have a web server running and would like to run grocy on it.
-The [How to install](https://github.com/grocy/grocy#how-to-install) on the github is probably enough to get you up and running.
+The [How to install](https://github.com/grocy/grocy#how-to-install) documentation on GitHub is probably enough to get you up and running.

 ## Setting up users